 Video of the Day

 Kenpo is a martial art similar to kickboxing.
 It uses a variety of punches and kicks to increase the heart rate, improve balance and strengthen core muscles.
-Horton reports that while the workout is strenuous, it's constantly moving and fun, making the time pass quickly.
+While the workout is intense and strenuous, it's constantly moving and fun, making the time pass quickly.

 Kenpo doesn't burn as many calories as plyometrics, but the benefits to balance, endurance, flexibility and core strength make kenpo a worthwhile workout.

 P90X includes strength training workouts for all the major muscle groups in the arms, shoulders, chest, back, legs and core.
 With the exception of Core Synergistics, these programs don't increase the heart rate significantly, but they build muscle, which is important in fat-burning.
 Increased muscle speeds up the metabolism, resulting in more calories burned throughout the day, even while doing normal day-to-day activities.

 Hard Work Pays Off

 Burning fat with P90X is all about how hard you work.
 If you put everything you've got into each workout, you'll burn a lot of calories and fat.
 If you don't push as hard, you won't burn as much.

 Your diet also plays a crucial role.
 If you consume too many calories from fatty and sugary foods, you won't lose fat no matter how intense the P90X workouts are.
 Eat a whole food diet with plenty of fresh fruits and vegetables, whole grains, lean protein and healthy fats for the best fat-burning results.